-All TSTC employees shall complete annual ethics and conflict of interest training and complete a Conflict of Interest Disclosure Form.
-The annual Essential Training through Human Resources is the venue for completing the training and submission of the Conflict of Interest Disclosure Form.
-Before an evaluation committee member or technical advisor serves on an evaluation team, Strategic Sourcing will verify that annual ethics and conflict of interest training has been completed.
+Typically, ethics and conflict of interest training/disclosure process are completed through annual Essential Training through Human Resources.
+However, before an evaluation committee member or technical advisor serves on an evaluation team, Strategic Sourcing will verify that annual ethics and conflict of interest training have been completed.